wonderbird/wonderbird.github.io/_pages/software-crafting/programming-languages/delphi.md

 Q: Does Delphi have a Garbage Collector?
 Why do I have to call `<MyObjectInstance>.Free()` in a `TForm.FormDestroy` method? (see section "Wiring the Buttons to the Code" in [Learn to Program with Delphi Community Edition: Part 5 - Putting the Calculator Together](https://community.embarcadero.com/blogs/entry/Learn-DelphiCE-Part5))

 A: If you use an interface as the variable type, then reference counters are used and the instance is freed automatically.
 If you don't use an interface as the variable type, then the instance is must be cleaned up.
+The entire story about memory management with ownership, weak references and reference counting is told in chapter "13 Objects and Memory" in Maco Cantú: [Object Pascal Handbook](https://lp.embarcadero.com/Object-Pascal-Handbook-2021).

 ## Services and Microservices

 ### Links Regarding Services and Microservices